seshanks-pvcc/baseball-project/README.md

 blocking         (prevents runners from advancing) chasing          (prevents batter from reaching extra bases)
 ```
+The name lists are stored in two separate single collumn "csv" files that in practice are just separated by newlines.
+The only cleaning I did was remove duplicate names, I didn't even remove the collumn headers.
+This is because it is funny if a player is named "FIRSTNAME" or "1b"

 ## Game
 The game state will be stored in local variables in the game function.
 There will be random.random() values compared to threasholds modified by the stats of relevant players.
 If the generated number is less than the threashold it will be "successful" and the outcome will favor the batting team.